sourcefabric-innovation/citizendesk-frontend/README.md

 failing and you really do not know what is going on, check this list:

  - make sure that your mocks are updated using the `./mockatenate` script
- - make sure that the API endpoint you are using (throug `eve-api`) is in the root mock
+ - if your are directly mocking HTTP, make sure that the API endpoint you are using (throug `eve-api`) is in the root mock

+There is currently some instability in the tests.
+Sometimes the Phantom driver will be slower and the Phantom server timeout will elapse.
+Until we are able to fix this, just try again in this case.